OpenPecha/Botok/README.md

  - `syls` is a list of cleaned syllables, each syllable being represented as a list of indices.
 Each index leads to a constituting character within the input string.

-#### In case you want to access all words in a list:
+#### How to access all the words in a list

     # iterate through the tokens object to get all the words in a list
     [t.content for t in tokens]

-#### Or just get all the nouns that were used in the text
+#### How to get all the nouns in a text

     # extract nouns from the tokens
     [t.content for t in tokens if t.tag == 'NOUNᛃᛃᛃ']

 These examples highlight the basic principle of accessing attributes within each token object.

-## Acknowledgement
+## Acknowledgements

 **pybo** is an open source library for Tibetan NLP.

 We are always open to cooperation in introducing new features, tool integrations and testing solutions.

-Many thanks to companies and organizations who supported the development of pybo, especially:
+Many thanks to the companies and organizations who have supported pybo's development, especially:

 * [Khyentse Foundation](https://khyentsefoundation.org) for contributing USD22,000 to kickstart the project
 * The [Barom/Esukhia canon project](http://www.barom.org) for sponsoring training data curation